 Challenge number Detail of challenge 1 Our disadvantaged students have below expected reading age on entry and this provides a barrier to them making strong progress throughout their time in school, especially in light of the COVID-19 pandemic and the impact of lockdowns on their education.
-2 Providing high quality CPD to support all teachers with planning for disadvantaged needs (boys, high and low prior attainers).
-The progress and attainment measures of disadvantaged students are below non-disadvantaged students at the end of KS4.
+2 The progress and attainment measures of disadvantaged students are below non-disadvantaged students at the end of KS4.
 3 Behaviour and attitudes gap between disadvantaged students and non- disadvantaged students, with disadvantaged students accounting for a higher % of negative behaviour points in each year group.
 4 Self-esteem, mental health and wellbeing, aspirations and attitudes to learning are below those of non-disadvantaged students.
-5 Attendance rates for disadvantaged students are below that of non-disadvantaged students.
-Prior to the pandemic, attendance on trips and educational visits of disadvantaged students was below that of non-disadvantaged students.
+5 Attendance rates for disadvantaged students are below that of non- disadvantaged students.
+Attendance on trips and educational visits of disadvantaged students is below that of non-disadvantaged students.
 6 Disadvantaged students can have poor home environments with poor parental engagement with education.
-Disadvantaged students lack access to resources and revision materials coupled with low levels of aspiration, resilience and study skills which leads to low confidence.
-7 Disadvantaged students' outcomes at KS4 have been lower than those non-disadvantaged students in our school, as well this gap being seen nationally.
+Disadvantaged students can lack access to resources and revision materials coupled with low levels of aspiration, resilience and study skills which leads to low confidence.